William Steinway: Steinway & Sons

 He came to the United States with his father and brothers in 1850.
 With his father and his brothers Charles and Henry, he founded the firm of Steinway & Sons in 1853.
+In 1865 they were joined by Charles F. Tretbar who became William's close confidant in both business and his personal life.
 In 1876, he became the official head of the firm; however, he had effectively made the decisions since 1871 after his father died.
 In regard to representation, since 1860 when he was the speaker to inaugurate the new plant at 4th Avenue/52nd Street, New York City.
 In 1866, Steinway erected Steinway Hall to make a place for the exhibition of the highest musical skill.
 It was a huge success for the company.
 He also founded the Steinway Concert & Artist Department, which is still working today.